olensmar/ambassador-codegen-module/README.md

 - `targetNamespace`: specifies the target namespace to use in the generated mapping file, default is "ambassador"
 - `overrideExtensions`: boolean that controls if command-line arguments should override any extensions in the source OAS definition, default is false
+- `servicePrefix`: specified an additional prefix to prepend all prefixes, for example "/myservice"

 The corresponding OAS extensions are specified under an `x-ambassador` node at either the top or operation level in your OAS definition: